Nisei College Redress Project (NCRP)

 By building contextualized institutional histories, and then drawing upon the lessons learned from the extension of redress to West Coast colleges, the Nisei College Redress Project (NCRP) seeks to work directly with faculty, administrators, and community members at Midwestern colleges to understand how their institution’s past actions affected the Japanese American community, to outline possible paths for reconciliation, and to invite reflection on how their processes may deny education to disadvantaged populations today.

 Indiana University’s Board of Trustees ruled that “no Jap. be admitted to Indiana University” in May 1942.
 About a dozen Japanese Americans were denied admission, including those which lived in Indiana.
-NCRP is currently working with faculty, alumni, and community members at Indiana University (IU) to secure an apology for the Japanese Americans denied admission to IU.
-Eric Langowski recently published a paper in the Indiana Magazine of History about the ban.
-NCRP also supported a recent successful effort to strip the name of the architect of the ban from a campus building.
+Indiana University apologized and will dedicate a plaque and create a scholarship program in November 2021.

 The University of Chicago

-The University of Chicago (UofC) found it “deemed inadvisable” to admit Japanese Americans in early 1942.
-Almost 200 Japanese Americans were denied (or discriminated against) under this policy.
-An upcoming exhibit at the University of Chicago library (May 2020) will feature this history and seek institutional reconciliation.
+The University of Chicago found it “deemed inadvisable” to admit Japanese Americans in early 1942.
+Almost 200 Japanese Americans faced racial barriers to admission under this policy.
+An upcoming exhibit at the University of Chicago library (November 2021) will feature this history.

 NCRP is looking to expand.
 If you have a connection with a specific college and would like to find out how the college treated Japanese Americans during WWII, contact us at ncrp (at) jaclchicago.org.